 Annotated protein expression aims to create a comprehensive map over protein expression patterns in normal human tissues and cells.
 The conflation of data from two or more antibodies directed towards the same protein target (non-overlapping epitopes), evaluation of the performance of respective antibodies and a review of available protein/gene characterization data, allows for a knowledge-based interpretation of the distribution pattern and relative abundance of proteins in various tissues.
 An annotation of protein expression is possible for all genes for which there are two or more antibodies directed towards the corresponding protein target.

 The immunohistochemical staining pattern in normal tissues provides the fundament for a subsequent annotated protein expression.
 The annotation of an immunohistochemical staining pattern is subjective and based on the experienced evaluation of positive immunohistochemical signals in defined subpopulations of cells within a tissue context.
-The microscopical images and previous annotations of the included 66 normal cell types are reviewed simultaneously and compared.
+The microscopical images and previous annotations of the included 82 normal cell types are reviewed simultaneously and compared.
 The annotation data is merged and results in a single expression profile for each protein.
 In addition to accounting for performance of antibodies and available protein/gene characterization data, the review also considers sub-optimal experimental procedures.
 This includes immunostaining errors such as sub-optimal titration of the primary antibody and suspected cross-reactivity as well as the fact that multiple immunostainings have been performed on non-consecutive tissue microarray sections, allowing for differences in immunohistochemical staining patterns caused by inter-individual and inter-specimen variations.
 The final annotated protein expression is considered as a best estimate and as such reflects the most probable histological distribution and relative expression level for the evaluated proteins, and is displayed as high, medium, low or not detected level of expression.

 Back to top